slott56/building-skills-oo-design-book/source/craps/refactoring.rst

     superclass, some designers will build a :quick and dirty design for some of the subclasses, and use this to establish the features that belong in the superclass.
-We find that a more successful superclass design comes from have more than one working subclasses and a clear understanding of the kinds of extensions that are likely to emerge from the problem domain.
+We find that a more successful superclass design comes from having more than one working subclasses and a clear understanding of the kinds of extensions that are likely to emerge from the problem domain.